There are three ways for customizing user interface dialogs:

 - Be sure to carefully test your dialogs before distributing protected application to end users.

-- You can change default activation dialog titles (such as button titles) in language editor.
+- Default activation dialog titles (such as button titles) can be changed in language editor.

 This requires additional programming on your side and use of advanced protection interface functions but you will have full control over license management tasks.